yangyi02/video_motion_synthetic2/exp003/README.md

-### Same Model as Exp002 But Loss Consider New Appear Pixels
+## Same Model as Exp002 But Loss Consider New Appear Pixels

-- Occlusion modeling
+- Occlusion modeling, moving pixels will occlude static pixels
 - Predict motion for every pixel
 - Photometric loss for pixels that are not occluded

+### Results

 | Exp | Test Loss Improve (%) | Gt Loss Improve (%) | Note |
 | ------------- | ----------- | ----------- | ----------- |